mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 {{<img src="license-expired-note.png" has-border="true">}}

+I sent seven emails in order to define the process for one of my teammates to take over.

-I sent seven emails, but none of them renewed.
-I need a larger sample to draw any meaningful conclusions.
-If I need 7.5% of customers to renew, then that's only one customer out of 13 or 14.
+Of the seven customers I emailed, none renewed or responded to the email.
+Currently, it's too small a sample to draw conclusions.
+If I need 7.8% of customers to renew, then that's only one customer out of 12 or 13.

 Not a great experiment because:

 - A lot of our work recently has focused on making the update experience faster and less error-prone.
-This is useful, but it's not compelling to tell users that they can update to the latest version so that the update experiene is better.
+This is useful, but nobody wants to update for the sake of future updates being smoother.
 - Not catching them at a time when they care about updates
 - It's possible that users are ignoring these emails because they see that they can still update their devices without renewing.
 - Some seem to have signed up with low-attention email addresses like `junk1234@gmail.com`, so they might not even be seeing my note.